chatscope/use-chat/README.md

 This is very simple example, but it shows how easy is it to implement a chat using **useChat** hook.

 For more complex example based on CRA please visit [https://github.com/chatscope/use-chat-example](https://github.com/chatscope/use-chat-example).
-Working example app is available here: [TODO ADD AN ADDRESS]
+Working example app is available here: [https://use-chat.examples.chatscope.io](https://use-chat.examples.chatscope.io)

 File: index.js